Automated-Exercise-Repetition-Counting/RepetitionLabellerPython/README.md

-﻿# MomentClassifierLabellerPython
+# MomentClassifierLabellerPython

 ## Installation
 With a valid Python installation, navigate to the root folder of the project, and install all requirements with `pip install -r requirements.txt`.

-## Prparing the script
+## Preparing the script
 Open [`moment_classifier.py`](./moment_classifier.py), and edit the elemnes in the user input field.

 `ABSOLUTE_VIDEO_PATH`: path to the video input.
 This should be trimmed to include only repetitions.